FAMILY MEDIATION IN GEORGIA

 When two parties wish to resolve a dispute without taking it before a court, they have the option of entering into mediation.
-In mediation, all involved in the case enter into discussions presided over by an informal third party.
-That third party, generally referred to as the “mediator,” will guide proceedings towards a conclusion that is beneficial to all affected.

-Parents in the process of separating may take to mediation if they cannot agree on matters pertaining to their children, such as child support, custody and visitation.
+Parents in the process of separating may take to mediation if they cannot agree on matters pertaining to their children, such as child support, custody, and visitation.
 Although mediation is designed to allow parties the opportunity to settle their differences without the intervention of a judge, it is generally advised that those seeking mediation enlist the help of an attorney.
 While your attorney will not be as involved in mediation as they would be in court proceedings, he or she will keep a keen eye on what transpires during each session and will provide you with valuable advice regarding every decision you make (or even think about making).

 While taking a case before the court is a great way to receive an impartial verdict from an informed legal mind, it can be extremely expensive, with even the most straightforward court proceedings requiring those involved to spend several hundred dollars before justice is served.
 Mediation is significantly less expensive than the courtroom alternative and eliminates any risk of a party who is clearly in the wrong winning the case simply because they secured a more skilled team of attorneys.

 When you take a case before a court, you are left with little choice but to discuss all aspects of the dispute and its cause before a room full of spectators, which more often than not leads to the details of the case becoming public knowledge.
 Mediation, for the most part, doesn’t see anybody beyond the disputing parties and the assigned mediator in a room together at any one time.
 On occasion, attorneys may be present, but they are bound by confidentiality agreements, as are all others involved in the mediation process.